JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Overview.md

 The state machine maintains an internal state that captures every aspect of program execution.
 This state, represented as a tuple (iaddr, F, M, G, Sp, I, IO), includes the current instruction address (iaddr), the call frame (F), memory state (M), global variables (G), and the execution stack (Sp).
 Each of these components plays a crucial role in program execution and proof generation.

+!!! note
+    Understanding the state machine model is crucial for application development because:

+    - Design the state machine model before starting to write code will help a lot on development efficiency
+    - Your application's performance depends on minimizing state transitions
+    - Proper state handling is essential for correctness and security of your application
+    - Consider using tools to analyze your application's state transitions during development

 ### State Representation and Execution Flow

 The instruction address (iaddr) keeps track of the current position in the program, determining which instruction will be executed next.
 The call frame (F) manages function calls and their context, including a depth field that tracks the nesting level of function calls.
 This depth tracking is crucial for ensuring that all function calls properly return and maintaining the correct execution context.